Discover Your Skills

 Western's Technology Transfer Office is the business development arm of London's extensive research network and the bridge between local invention and global industry.
 Born out of a partnership between Western University, Robarts Research Institute and Lawson Health Research Institute (collectively known as the Partners), the Technology Transfer Office draws upon a mix of industry connections, sector-specific market knowledge and business development expertise to help all researchers from all faculties and local inventors commercialize their discoveries through licensing and new company spin-offs.

 Join us for a session led by Dr. Tristan Harrison, Business Development Manager at Western's Technology Transfer Office, as he discusses bridging your research ideas with industry to drive commercial success.
-After attending this lecture, you will gain a better understanding of the technology transfer process at Western University and the experiential learning opportunities available to you in entrepreneurship, commercialization, and knowledge transfer.
+After attending this lecture, you will gain a better understanding of:

 more Career Engagement resources for PhDs